What Is A Resume? (Definition, Types, Sections, Importance)

 5. Skills

 While both your education and work experience will show how you developed your skills, it doesn’t hurt to include keywords in your resume.
 ATS filters resumes for keywords.
 So, with technology possibly rejecting your resume without anyone looking at it first, it’s crucial to ensure you add the relevant skills or keywords listed in a job listing to better pass the ATS filters so you can inch closer to landing that interview.
-There are resume tailor tools that highlight the keywords in a job listing to allow you to add them to your resume in only a couple of clicks.
+There are resume tailor tools like Huntr that highlight the keywords in a job listing to allow you to add them to your resume in only a couple of clicks.
 Adding keywords of skills you’ve developed is a common practice and crucial so you can ensure your resume better aligns with what the hiring manager is looking for.

 Optional sections of a resume